Luisa Ferida

 Luisa Ferida, real surname Manfrini (18 March 1914 – 30 April 1945), was an Italian stage and film actress.
 She was considered a diva in Italian cinema during 1935 to 1945 and was the highest paid movie star of that period.

-The actress was famous as a films diva and she is remembered for her tragic death; in fact during the period of anti-fascist vendettas, immediately after Italian Civil War, she was assassinated, as was later proved by the Milan Court of Appeal, by shooting following a summary trial carried out by some partisans: she was shot with her lover, the actor and member of Decima Flottiglia MAS Osvaldo Valenti, as accused of alleged and hypothetical participation in war crimes and torture in connection with so-called Koch gang, facts of which she was then deemed innocent after the war.
+Ferida is remembered for her death; immediately after the end of the Italian Civil War, she was executed together with her lover, the actor and member of Decima Flottiglia MAS Osvaldo Valenti, as both were judged guilty of participation in war crimes and torture in connection with so-called Koch gang.

+Years later she was deemed uninvolved to the Koch's crimes.

 Therefore a war pension was allocated to the mother, who had no other source of income.

 Career

 Born Luisa Manfrini Farnet in Castel San Pietro Terme, near Bologna, Ferida started as a stage actress.
 In 1935 she made her first appearance in film with a supporting role in La Freccia d'oro.
 Because of her photogenic looks and talent as an actress, she soon graduated to leading roles by the end of the 1930s.

 In 1939, while working on Un Avventura di Salvator Rosa (1940), directed by Alessandro Blasetti, she met the actor Osvaldo Valenti.
 The pair became romantically involved and had a son.